 For patients, researchers, agencies and the wider public it aims to provide up to date information about the numbers of people using services, spending time in psychiatric hospitals and subject to the Mental Health Act (MHA).
 Some of these measures are currently experimental analysis.

-All the measures can be produced from analysis of the monthly extracts supplied to providers and commissioners with access to the Bureau Service on the Open Exeter system, although many measures use data from previous submissions.
+All the measures can be produced from analysis of the monthly extracts available to providers (via Strategic Data Collection Service Cloud) and commissioners (via Data Services for Commissioners Regional Offices), although many measures use data from previous submissions.